AuReMe/mpwt/README.rst

 If the build passed you have also the possibility to see the result of the inference with the file resume_inference.tsv.
 For each species, it contains the number of genes/proteins/reactions/pathways/compounds in the metabolic network.

-If Pathway-tools crashed, mpwt can print some useful information in verbose mode.
+If Pathway-Tools crashed, mpwt can print some useful information in verbose mode.

 Output
 ~~~~~~